Udaykir02/GDP_Group-3/UseCases.md

 2. The option for users to rate and comment on products helps to enhance the process of finding the right one.

 **Results:** By using other users' feedback to inform their decisions, users can increase the app's legitimacy and sense of trust.

+### Use Case 12: Preferences for Language and Currency

+**Objective:** Offer users the ability to configure their preferred language and currency for a more tailored purchasing experience.

+**Interactions:**
+1. By allowing users to choose their preferred language for app content, accessibility and user experience are improved.
+2. For precise pricing and a customized purchasing experience, users can select the currency of their choice.

+**Results:** Users can personalize the language and currency they want to use, which enhances the app's overall usability and happiness.